 Being devilish does not always come easy because I am by nature a peace loving individual.
 Seriously!
 I really am.

 I think the settling of scores is what made writing Savannah Dawn so much fun; that and the fact that Savannah Dawn is an odd ball who seems to have one foot grounded here on earth and the other in some unseen realm and I can relate to that.
 Either way I take full responsibility, the devil did not make me do it.

-best served cold.
+Here is a little snippet leading up to that dish best served cold.
 Have a read while I polish my horns.